Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 Reserve your place for this intimate and inspiring course

-This course will run on Thursday evenings from 7.00 to 8.30 pm, starting on 20 September, with two weeks’ break at half term
+This course will run on Thursday evenings from 7.00 to 8.30 pm, starting on 17 January, with one weeks’ break at half term

 The course fee is £175 and covers the whole term's classes and use of some equipment – your tutor can advise you on suitable materials you can obtain inexpensively at local art shops.
 Also included is a small buffet and refreshments, served at 6.15 pm each week before class